UniFreak/notes/Balsamiq.md

 **crop** (mask) a group of controls to only show a selected portion of it?

+mockups can be nested using tab or shift+tab

 you can add control by **drawing**

 use **alternates** when: